Digital Privacy Under Attack: Challenges and Enablers: Attacks on Statistical Aggregated Data

 \subsubsection{Linear Query for Reconstruction Attacks}

-By executing noisy statistical queries on the database of $n$ entries along with using the results to create a set of mathematical constraints, the reconstruction attacks can be transformed into the task of solving simultaneous equations.
-That is, there usually exists a linear program that can reconstruct most of the fraction of database~\cite{garfinkel2019understanding}. \citet{dwork2017exposed} considered the released statistics $q$ as the approximation to $Bs$ for some matrix $B$, whose rows respectively correspond to queries.
-That is, understanding reconstruction attacks based on linear statistics can be boiled down to understanding when the \textit{$B$-reconstruction problem} can be solved.
+By executing noisy statistical queries on the database of $n$ records together with using the results to create a set of mathematical constraints, the reconstruction attacks can be transformed into the task of solving simultaneous equations.
+That is, there usually exists a linear programme that can reconstruct most of the fraction of database~\cite{garfinkel2019understanding}.
+In their exploration, \citet{dwork2017exposed} delved into the approximation of a secret vector $s$ using publicly available statistics $\hat{q}$ as an approximation for the matrix $B$.
+Each record of $B$ corresponds to specific queries.
+Thus, reconstruction attacks based on linear statistics revolves around understanding the $B$-reconstruction problem.
+This involves deciphering whether the secret vector $s$ can be derived from $\hat{q}$, given a collection of statistical data represented by the records of the matrix $B$.

-The general settings and notations considered in the related papers are as follows: consider a database with an attribute and $n$ records denoted by $d$= ($d_1$,...,$d_n$) $\in$ $\{0,1\}^n$.
-Common statistical queries can be initiated by naming a subset of rows $q$ $\in$ [$n$], and the accurate answer $a_q$ of this query is all database entries' sum specified by $q$, ~{i.~e.} $a_q$ =$\sum_{i \in q}$$d_i$, where $d_i$ is the bit of the $i$-th row, $1 \leq i \leq n$.
-The form of statistical database $D$= ($d$,$A$) can generally be used to represent the query-answer mechanism.
-In many query mechanisms, the efficiency of database query algorithm $A$ can also be determined according to the magnitude of its perturbation to the answer: if the result satisfies |$a_q$-$A (q)$| $\leq$ $\varepsilon$, the answer $A(q)$ of algorithm $A$ is considered to be disturbed by $\epsilon$ perturbation.

-~\\ \emph{1.
-The Game Between Utility And Privacy} In the seminal study of~\citet{dinur2003revealing}, a polynomial-time algorithm $M$ was introduced to reconstruct a good approximation of the statistical database with low error and a high probability of success.
-However, due to the elusive hidden connotation of privacy, \citet{dinur2003revealing} initially did not attempt to clearly define what privacy is, but defined what is called as \textit{blatant non-privacy} from a simpler and more novel perspective~\cite{dwork2013algorithmic}:

-\begin{definition}[Blatant Non-privacy] If the adversary has a high probability of constructing a candidate database that matches \SI{99.99}{\percent} of the entries in the real database $D$ or, more accurately, matches $n$-$o(n)$ entries in the $n$-row database, then we can infer that the mechanism or the database querying system is blatantly non-private~\cite{dwork2013algorithmic}. \end{definition}